worktheclock/replit.github.io/Teams/CentralizedAutograder-java.md

 ## Publishing the project for students to use

 Once you are happy with the assignment, press the "publish project" button in the top right.
-Students will get a notification that their homework is ready and be able to create a fork, modify the code, and submit it to the grading server.
+Students will get a notification that their homework is ready and be able to start the project, modify the code, and submit it to the grading server.

 ![](/images/teamsForEducation/centralized-autograder-java/11-publish-asignment.png)